Brand/Model: Martin LX1 Little Martin

 - Laminate construction

-It’s unfortunate, but the compromises on the build and design for the guitar is eventually what turns some buyers off.
-Very few buyers were expecting sound projection that isn’t capable from a travel guitar, and it’s no fault of the Little Martin.
+It’s unfortunate, but the compromises on the build and design for the LX1 guitar is eventually what turns some buyers off.
+Very few buyers who reviewed the LX1 were expecting sound projection that isn’t capable from an acoustic travel guitar, and it’s no fault of the Little Martin.
 This is not a full-size acoustic!

-There’s a lot more positive feedback from buyers that prove it’s a great guitar.
+There’s a lot more positive feedback from buyers that prove the LX1 is a great guitar.
 It’s even said that it would make a great beginner guitar, petite adults can play comfortably with it, and it’s playable for hours at a time if you have the stamina.

 Martin is a great brand to consider if you’re a left-handed player.
 The Little Martin is available in both right and left-hand models.